Mike29112001/CraftOS/README.md

+# ComputerCraft
+**ComputerCraft** is a mod for **Minecraft** that introduces programmable computers and robots into the game.
+With this mod, you can create a wide range of contraptions, from password-protected doors to intricate graphical **operating systems,** all within the Minecraft world.
+Additionally, by utilizing turtles, you can automate tasks such as mining and farming.
-# Chest Monitor Installation Guide
+## Chest Monitor Installation Guide

 ## Installation Instructions

-1. Download and run the `install.lua` script on your ComputerCraft computer.
+1. Download the `install.lua` script onto your ComputerCraft computer.
-2. Restart the computer.
-3. The chest monitor will automatically start.

-## Commands

-Run the following command to download and execute the install script: